Microsoft Study Finds That 9-To-5 Has Morphed Into 'Infinite Workdays' And Employees Can't Stop Checking Mail Even At Midnight - JPMorgan Chase (NYSE:JPM), Airbnb (NASDAQ:ABNB)

-Microsoft MSFT warns that the traditional 9-to-5 has dissolved into an "infinite workday," with employees signing on before dawn, moving between impromptu meetings all day and checking email again near midnight.
+Microsoft MSFT warns that the traditional 9-to-5 has dissolved into an "infinite workday," with employees signing on before dawn, moving between impromptu meetings all day, and rechecking email near midnight.

 What Happened: Microsoft’s June Work Trend Index Special Report, based on trillions of anonymized Microsoft 365 signals, shows 40% of users are already triaging messages at 6 am, while 29% return to their inbox around 10 pm.